astronomer/docs/astro/use-cases/airflow-vs-astro-alerts.md

 | Stop a running task after some amount of time|           |                             |                  |              | X                |
 | Trigger another DAG based on an alert       | X           |                             |                  |              |                  |

+## Example

+This example shows how to implement a combination of Airflow and Astro alerts to cover notifications for common scenarios including DAG failures, specific task failures, and pipeline SLAs.

+### Prerequisites

+To implement the alerts shown in this example, you need:

+- At least one [Astro Deployment](https://docs.astronomer.io/astro/create-deployment).
+Your Deployment must run Astro Runtime 7.1.0 or later and it must have OpenLineage enabled.
+- An [Astro project](https://docs.astronomer.io/astro/cli/develop-project) with at least one DAG.
+Your DAG should have at least two tasks.

+However, you can extend this example to encompass any number of Astro Deployments and DAGs.

+### Implementation

+To implement this use case:

+1. Open the DAG in your Astro project and configure a pre-built SlackNotifier for one of its tasks as a task-level argument.
+See [Example pre-built notifier: Slack](https://docs.astronomer.io/learn/error-notifications-in-airflow#example-pre-built-notifier-slack) for sample code.
+2. Deploy your project to your Astro Deployment.
+See [Deploy code to Astro](https://docs.astronomer.io/astro/deploy-code).
+3. Add a connection to Slack in the Astro Cloud UI.
+See [Create Airflow connections in the Cloud UI](create-and-link-connections.md).
+This connection will be used by your SlackNotifier, so make sure the connection ID matches what you used in your DAG code in Step 1.
+4. In your Astro Deployment, configure an Astro **DAG failure** alert for your DAG using the communication channel of your choice.
+See [Set up Astro alerts](https://docs.astronomer.io/astro/alerts).
+5. Configure an Astro **Absolute time** alert for your DAG based on the amount of time you expect your DAG to complete in.
+Use the communication channel of your choice.
+See [Set up Astro alerts](https://docs.astronomer.io/astro/alerts).

 ## See also